Configuring sql.DB for Better Performance

 I'll begin with a little background.

-sql.DB object is a pool of many database connections which contains both 'open' and 'idle' connections.
-A connection is marked open when you are using it to perform a database task, such as executing a SQL statement or querying rows.
-When the task is complete the connection becomes idle.
+sql.DB object is a pool of many database connections which contains both 'in-use' and 'idle' connections.
+A connection is marked as in-use when you are using it to perform a database task, such as executing a SQL statement or querying rows.
+When the task is complete the connection is marked as idle.

 When you instruct

 sql.DB to perform a database task, it will first check if any idle connections are already available in the pool.
-If one is available then Go will reuse the existing connection and mark it as open for the duration of the task.
-If there are no idle connections in the pool when you need one then Go will create a new additional connection and 'open' it.
+If one is available then Go will reuse this existing connection and mark it as in-use for the duration of the task.
+If there are no idle connections in the pool when you need one, then Go will create an additional new additional connection.

 The SetMaxOpenConns method

-By default there's no limit on the number of connections that can be open at the same time.
+By default there's no limit on the number of open connections (in-use + idle) at the same time.
 But you can implement your own limit via the

 SetMaxOpenConns() method like so:

 In this example code the pool now has a maximum limit of 5 concurrently open connections.
-If 5 connections are already open and another new connection is needed, then the application will be forced to wait until one of the 5 open connections is freed up and becomes idle.
+If all 5 connections are already marked as in-use and another new connection is needed, then the application will be forced to wait until one of the 5 connections is freed up and becomes idle.

 To illustrate the impact of changing